-When you take a look around this blog you might notice that I’m a huge of using emojis.
-They offer a lot advantages and make texts easier to read by supplying visual emphasis.
-Thanks to the power of Unicode we can use almost everywhere.
+When you take a look around this blog you might notice that I’m a huge fan of using emojis.
+They offer a lot of advantages and make texts easier to read by supplying visual emphasis.
+Thanks to the power of Unicode we can use them almost everywhere.
 That includes the Power Platform.
 I probably first saw this applied by Megan Walker in her famous post Using Emojis in Option Sets.
 After seeing that you can put them in option sets and charts, my apps started to look a lot more colorful ✌

 Some places where you can easily use emojis in the Power Platform: